cicada-lang/lambda/docs/lang1/README.md

 Lambda calculus with explicit substitution.

-- The meaning of scheme's `(let)` is the same as explicit substitution.
+- The meaning of scheme's `(let)` can be viewed as explicit substitution.

 ```scheme
 (define name body)